oracle-livelabs/oci/oci-cis-landing-zone/03-configure-variables/configure.md

 This section controls the creation of generic Virtual Cloud Network (VCN) resources.
 The Landing Zone by default will deploy a 3-tier network containing Web, App, and Database subnets.
 VCNs support IP CIDR ranges of /16 to /30.

-__The default value of 10.0.0.0/20 will work__, and is large enough to fit most use cases.
-For this lab, only change this value if you know what you are doing.
+__The default value of 10.0.0.0/20 will be used for this lab__, and is large enough to fit most use cases.
+Only change this value if you know what you are doing.

 Check the __Advanced Options__ checkbox to view further configurations.
 Give your VCN a custom name under __VCNs Custom Names__.